 Gays is a tiny village located in the state of Illinois.
 With a population of 214 people and just one neighborhood, Gays is the 786th largest community in Illinois.

-Gays is a blue-collar town, with 37.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Gays, you'll notice that it is more blue-collar than most other communities in America.
+37.35% of Gays’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Gays is a village of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Gays who work in management occupations (13.25%), office and administrative support (12.05%), and sales jobs (8.43%).

 Of important note, Gays is also a village of artists.
 Gays has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Gays’s character.